toolness/perceptron-fun/README.md

 The program uses the algorithm described in page 51 of [Why Machines Learn][] by Anil Ananthaswamy.

+You can access the web version at [toolness.github.io/perceptron-fun/](https://toolness.github.io/perceptron-fun/).

 ## Example

 Below is a screencast of the program converging upon a solution.